-As a sales leader, you want your salespeople to be motivated about the sales goal, to work toward the goal, and to go the extra mile to reach beyond goals.
+As a high-impact sales manager, you want your salespeople to be motivated about the sales goal, to work toward the goal, and to go the extra mile to reach beyond goals.

 First of all, not only is everyone different, but we have different motivations.
 Secondly, those motivations can change very quickly, as can their intensity.
 You may feel charged and ready to face any challenge your job offers after a raise, bonus, or positive recognition.
 That intense drive may not be there all the time.

 Additionally, although motivations vary between people and can change within the salesperson, there are usually one or two dominant motivating factors driving a salesperson.
 If you can key into the factors for each of your salespeople, you’ve got a foundation for creating a motivation strategy.

 To be a successful sales leader, you must be adept at identifying dominant motivations and recognize motivation signals.
 But keep in mind that no leader has ever been able to motivate everyone 100 percent of the time.

 Your objective is to increase each of your salesperson's motivation to at least achieve sales goals.
 That might mean taking someone operating at 85% and getting them to 90%.

 Money, or what money can buy, is important to most salespeople but isn't necessarily most important to everyone.
 It’s the most obvious motivator, but other motivators may be equally important.